Tag Archives: Revenge

 Revenge (2018), Matilda Anna Ingrid Lutz

-Revenge, an action thriller written/directed by Coralie Fargeat and starring Matilda Anna Ingrid Lutz is the story of a mistress’s highly justified vengeance after her lover and his friends do their worst.
+Revenge, an action/thriller written/directed by Coralie Fargeat and starring Matilda Anna Ingrid Lutz, is the story of a mistress’s highly justified journey of vengeance.
+One she takes on after her lover and his friends do their worst.

-Featuring just four characters and set in a desert somewhere, Jen the mistress is supposed to be a kind of semi-superhero, vengeance-seeking character.
-Unfortunately for me, I feel as though the movie didn’t declare itself as ‘not quite realistic’ early enough in the story or clearly enough; especially because of how frighteningly real the beginning of the film is.
-This then had me questioning and doubting the validity of things that were happening later instead of surrendering to the ‘semi-real’ place the film occupies.
+Featuring just four characters and set in a desert somewhere, Jen the mistress is supposed to be a kind of semi-superhero.
+My first issue with Revenge is that the movie didn’t declare itself as ‘not quite realistic’ early or clearly enough.
+Especially considering how frighteningly real the beginning of the film is.
+This omission left me questioning and doubting the validity of things that were happening later, instead of surrendering to the ‘semi-real’ place the story occupies.

-The next unexpected challenge with Revenge came with the moments that played for laughs.
-As amusing as these moments may have been, I found myself not laughing because of the horror of the things that happened earlier as a catalyst for vengeance in the first place.
-One might say that I simply became too busy and focused on justice and the villains’ comeuppance to concern myself with amusement.
+The next unexpected challenge with Revenge came with the moments that were meant to be played for laughs.
+As funny as those scenes may have been, one could say that I became too focused on justice and the villains’ comeuppance to concern myself with amusement.

-In terms of what I did enjoy about Fargeat’s movie; that would be the suspense, visual style and the story of a badass female fighting for herself against the odds.
-I also appreciated the good, realistic looking movie blood of which there’s plenty.
-It’s unsurprising then that the two most unforgettable scenes both feature quite a bit of blood.
-The main one being a tension filled corridor chase sequence towards the end and another scene that involves an impaling.
-I’d like to add that I don’t ‘have a thing for blood’.
-I just like it to look realistic where hue and consistency are concerned.
+As for what I did enjoy about Fargeat’s film, that would be the suspense, visual style and the story of a badass female fighting for herself against the odds.
+I also appreciated the good, realistic-looking movie blood, of which there’s plenty.
+It’s unsurprising, then, that the two most unforgettable scenes both feature a lot of the red stuff.
+The main one is a tension-filled corridor chase sequence towards the end.
+Another scene involves an impaling.
+I’d like to add that I don’t ‘have a thing’ for blood.
+I just like it to look realistic, especially where hue and consistency are concerned.

 G